Friday, 2 March 2018

 Obligate movements.
 Obliged to do it; inbuilt.
 The urge, for some, to migrate, at the correct season, at the correct time.

 Facultative movements.
 There is a choice.
 Stay or flee.
+(Strict biological definition? 'capable of but not restricted to a particular function or mode of life'.)

 As I plot this blog out, it's 06:00 and the Queenborough weather site is showing minus one, with a minus ten windchill.
 North-easterly wind, averaging 35 m.p.h., gusting to 46 m.p.h.
 The 'Beast from the East' continues to hit.
 Do I go out at dawn, or stay in?
 My choice.
 I wanna bird, but I also want to stay warm.
 If this blog gets posted before nine o'clock, you'll know what I chose.
-That's based more on the weather, because I've got a kitchen full of food to keep me going and I've already had my porridge.
+That decision is based more on the weather, because I've got a kitchen full of food to keep me going and I've already had my porridge.

 -----

 Someone told me the Lapwings are migrating away at the moment.
 Well, strictly, no, they're not.
-The annual obligatory migration route is established.
-Within that range, there can be movements during the non-breeding part of the year.
-Radar studies have shown movements can happen almost daily throughout a winter, in varying numbers.There is a continual readjustment, a refinement, as birds make choices.
+Their annual obligatory migration routes between core breeding areas and overwintering areas are long-established.
+Within their wintering range, there can be movements during that non-breeding part of the year.
+Radar studies have shown movements can happen almost daily throughout a winter, in variable numbers.
+There is a continual readjustment, a refinement, as birds make choices.

 In the past I've heard it said this is a cold weather movement.
 That would be nice if it was, because temperature is measurable, and we could soon say what isotherm triggers the movement, just as we have an understanding of how temperature correlates with migration, but cold isn't the main drive.

 All-too often you hear hard weather movement.
 Nice term, but what does it mean?
 Define hard weather.
 I've yet to hear someone call a drought 'hard weather', but in that circumstance, waterbirds often make a choice to move, often northwards.
 Our influxes of, say, Glossy Ibises, have yet to be called hard weather movements.
-Or autumn pressure systems bringing 'Yanks' to Europe being hard weather- but if that's not hard weather, I don't know what is.
+Or autumn pressure systems bringing 'Yanks' to Europe being themselves hard weather- if that's not hard weather, I don't know what is.
 You could say 'weather-related' I guess, but many scientific texts avoid the phrase.

 They tend to call it an escape movement.